Employment issues (work life)

 Sex discrimination claims and flexible working

-It is possible for a mishandled flexible working request to lead to a potential discrimination claim.
+A mishandled flexible working request might lead to a potential discrimination claim.
 For example, if your flexible working policy has a greater impact on one sex over another (or on one particular employee because of their sex) you may face claims of indirect sex discrimination.

 The ACAS guidance on flexible working, mentioned above, recommends that employers and managers should avoid making assumptions when assessing flexible working requests.
 All requests should be assessed consistently and with regard to business circumstances.